 How Much Protein Do You Need for Weight Loss?

-If you want to gain muscle while losing weight at the same time, your protein intake should also be somewhere in the region of 0.7 grams per pound, or 1.6 grams per kilogram, of bodyweight per day.
+If you want to gain muscle while losing weight at the same time, your protein intake should be somewhere in the region of 0.7 grams per pound, or 1.6 grams per kilogram, of bodyweight per day.

 Your goal is to get enough protein while you reduce your overall calorie intake.
 The reduction in calories can come from either carbohydrate, fat or a combination of the two.

-If your goal is to maximize your rate of muscle growth, you want to be in a calorie surplus.
+To maximize your rate of muscle growth, you want to be in a calorie surplus.
 Weight loss, on the other hand, requires a calorie deficit.

 But in both cases, your daily protein intake should remain roughly the same.
 It’s your intake of carbohydrate and/or fat that will need to change if weight loss is the goal.